Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

 \subsection{Fundamentals of Assimilative Causal Inference (ACI)}

-We provide a brief review of the recently developed ACI framework \cite{andreou2025assimilative}.
-We assume that the evolution of the process $(\vx,\vy)$ is governed by the following stochastic system of coupled It\^o diffusions \cite{rozovsky2012stochastic}:
+We provide a brief review of the recently developed ACI framework \cite{andreou2026assimilative}.
+We assume that the evolution of $(\vx,\vy)$ is governed by \cite{rozovsky2012stochastic}:

-where $\dot{\vw}_1$ and $\dot{\mathbf{W}}_2$ are independent real-valued Gaussian white noises, also independent of the initial distribution of $(\vx(0),\vy(0))$.
-Certain regularity and identifiability conditions are enforced such that the conditional distribution of $\vy$ given the data $\vx$ contains all available information about $\vy$ over the considered observational time frame \cite{rozovsky2012stochastic} (see \cite{andreou2025assimilative} for full details).
+where $\dot{\vw}_1$ and $\dot{\mathbf{W}}_2$ are independent real-valued Gaussian white noises.
+The deterministic dynamics are allowed to be highly nonlinear in $(t,\vx,\vy)$, while uncertainty in the dynamical system is encoded through stochastic forcings that are possibly state-dependent (multiplicative) and cross-correlated.
+Certain regularity and identifiability conditions are enforced such that the conditional distribution of $\vy$ given the data $\vx$ contains all available information about $\vy$ over the considered observational time frame \cite{andreou2026assimilative, rozovsky2012stochastic}.

-The ACI framework differs from the classical notion of predictive causality as outlined by Granger \cite{granger1969investigating, granger1980testing}.
-ACI solves an inverse problem of uncertainty quantification in statistical inference.
-Under the Bayesian data assimilation pipeline, candidate causal variables are traced backward from data of the possible subsequent observed effects.
-As such, identifying the cause-and-effect relationship is not based on running forward and extrapolating the system in \eqref{eq:general_CTNDS} to obtain the informational response on the target variables' entropy, as in the usual setting \cite{granger1969investigating, wiener1956prediction}.
-This bypasses the need to impose restrictive model structures, require the observation of all state variables, or demand sufficiently long time series for the temporal average.

-The ACI framework applies Bayes' theorem to combine a prior distribution for the state $\vy(t)$, obtained by forward integration of the system dynamics in \eqref{eq:general_CTNDS} (the forecast step), with the likelihood from a single realization of $\vx$.
+Bayesian data assimilation applies Bayes' theorem to combine a prior distribution for the current unobserved state $\vy(t)$, obtained by forward integrating \eqref{eq:general_CTNDS} (the forecast step), with the likelihood from a single realization of $\vx$.
 This yields a posterior distribution for $\vyt$ (the analysis step).
-Building on this, we identify $\vyt$ as an instantaneous cause of $\vx$ at time $t\in[0,T]$ if incorporating future observations of $\vx$ from $(t,T]$ reduces the uncertainty in estimating $\vyt$ beyond the reduction achieved by using only its history, $\vx(s\leq t)$.
-This excess uncertainty reduction is quantified using the relative entropy \cite{kleeman2011information, majda2018model}:
+Utilizing this, if we consider $\vx$ to be the subsequent effect of $\vyt$, then ACI identifies $\vyt$ as an instantaneous cause of $\vx$ at time $t\in[0,T]$ if the incorporation of future observations of $\vx$ from $(t,T]$ reduces the posterior uncertainty in estimating $\vyt$ beyond the reduction already achieved by using only its historical data, $\vx(s\leq t)$.
+This excess uncertainty reduction can be quantified using the relative entropy \cite{kleeman2011information, majda2018model}: